aboczek/Portfolio-Website/README.md

     <img src="docs/index-errors.png" alt="error index page" width="">

-    - Front panel has warnings about exceeding columns, i have it justified content is rendered in it from database, and external user doesnt see it at all.
+    - Front panel has warnings about exceeding columns, i have it justified content is rendered in it from database and django autofills them, and external user doesnt see it at all.
 I have tried fixing it but I dont have enough time till deadline to finish it up, so decided to leave it till after the course.
+Talked with tutor and he said he cant see any issue with it and that I could flag it as a bug that browser is filling missing or adding extra tags to it.
 <br>
     <img src="docs/warnings-table.png" alt="front panel validator warnings" width="700">